agupt108/dogtracker/README.md

 Upload _reciever.ino_ to the reciever.\
 Upload _tracker.ino_ to the tracker.\
 Make sure to connect your server to the reciever so it will upload properly.\
-Download Prowl for Ios on your Iphone.
+Download Prowl on your Iphone to get notifications of location.